addyosmani/backbone-fundamentals/backbone-fundamentals.md

 Creating native apps is expensive.
 It is very costly in terms of time and it usually requires varied experiences in programming languages like Objective C , C#, Java and JavaScript to support multiple runtime environments.

-HTML, CSS, and JavaScript enables you to build an app only once.
-Because of the common runtime environment, the browser, it supports a broad band of mobile devices such as tablets, smartphones, notebooks or PCs.
+HTML, CSS, and JavaScript enable you to build a single application targeting a common runtime environment: the browser.
+This approach supports a broad range of mobile devices such as tablets, smartphones, and notebooks along with traditional PCs.

-The challenging task is not only to adopt contents like text and pictures properly to various screen resolutions but also to have same user experience across native apps by different operating systems.
+The challenging task is not only to adapt contents like text and pictures properly to various screen resolutions but also to have same user experience across native apps under different operating systems.
-Like jQueryUI, jQuery Mobile is a user interface framework, based on jQuery that works across all popular phones, tablet, e-Reader, and desktop platforms.
-Built with accessibility and universal access in mind.
+Like jQueryUI, jQuery Mobile is a user interface framework based on jQuery that works across all popular phone, tablet, e-Reader, and desktop platforms.
+It is built with accessibility and universal access in mind.

-The main idea of the framework is to enable anybody creating mobile apps, even without the knownledge of a programming language and no need to write complex, device specific CSS, but HTML only.
-For this reason jQMobile follows two main principles, we first need to understand to be able to integrate the framework to Backbone.
+The main idea of the framework is to enable anyone to create a mobile app using only HTML.
+Knowledge of a programming language is not required and there is no need to write complex, device specific CSS.
+For this reason jQMobile follows two main principles we first need to understand in order to integrate the framework to Backbone: *progressive enhancement* and *responsive web design*.

 #### The Principle of progressive widget enhancement by jQMobile

-JQuery Mobile follows the <b>progressive enhancement</b> and <b>responsive web design</b> principle by <b>HTML-5 markup-driven definitions</b> and <b>configurations</b>.
+JQuery Mobile follows progressive enhancement and responsive web design principles using HTML-5 markup-driven definitions and configurations.

-A page in jQuery Mobile consists of an element with a <b>data-role="page"</b> attribute.
+A page in jQuery Mobile consists of an element with a `data-role="page"` attribute.
-Within the <b>page</b> container, any valid HTML markup can be used, but for typical pages in jQM, the immediate children are divs with <b>data-role="header"</b>, <b>data-role="content"</b>, and <b>data-role="footer"</b>.
+Within the `page` container, any valid HTML markup can be used, but for typical pages in jQM, the immediate children are divs with `data-role="header"`, `data-role="content"`, and `data-role="footer"`.
-The baseline requirement for a page is only the page wrapper to support the navigation system, the rest is optional.
+The baseline requirement for a page is only a page wrapper to support the navigation system, the rest is optional.

-A initial HTML page looks like:
+An initial HTML page looks like this:

 ```html
 <!DOCTYPE html>